Cyril-Meyer/ArtOfRallyTK/README.md

 ### Tools

 * [Dashboard](dashboard)
 Read and log speed, RPM and engaged gear of running game
+This project require an up to date [cheat table](cheat-table)
 * [Leaderboards](leaderboards)
 Scrap leaderboards using funselektorfun.com api